CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

     ![](./media/4.png "Lab Environment")

-1. Now switch back to Windows Powershell and you will be able to see that you have logged in to Azure.
+1. Now switch back to Windows PowerShell and you will be able to see that you have logged in to Azure.

 1. Now run the below commands to install required Azure CLI extensions.